Gyula Horn: In politics (1954–1994)

-After communism

 He was elected to Parliament in 1990 and retained a seat until the 2010 parliamentary election.
 The Socialists were roundly defeated in that election, taking only 33 seats.
 He served as Chairman of the Parliamentary Committee on Foreign Affairs between 1990 and 1993, until his resignation.
 Also in 1990, he succeeded Rezső Nyers as chairman of the Socialist Party.

 Between 1990 and 1995, he was a member of the Governing Board of the Stockholm International Peace Research Institute (SIPRI).
 He also functioned as one of the vice presidents of the Socialist International from 1996 to 2003.